jon-jacky/Piety/BRANCH.md

 into the *master* branch.

 Recent work in the *rewrite* branch:

+-  6 June 2026:  Begin the *async-desktop* branch
+   to make a version of the Piety desktop that can run the async demos.

 -  4 Jun 2026: Merge the *browser-desktop* branch back into the *rewrite* branch.